miditechindia/Hosting/README.md

 # Free Hosting - How to Host Files on Github
-How to Host Files on Github ..<a href="https://www.miditech.co.in/">MidiTech</a>Look Below
+How to Host Files on Github ..<a href="https://www.miditech.co.in/">MidiTech</a> Look Below

 Which is the right VPS server for you ?